WBCA (New York): WBCA

 A 1941 review of the station's finances had been positive, stating shortly after its debut that "Probably unique in the history of broadcasting is W47A's feat of commencing commercial operations on the very first day with a schedule of programs sufficient to just meet operating expenses, exclusive of capital costs."
 In 1943 it was reported that "the station isn't making any money, but it isn't losing any either".
 The 1941 review stated that "In some instances, far-sighted businessmen who spotted the future opportunities of FM asked to have contracts made on a two- or three-year basis", although "All such offers, naturally, were declined with thanks."
 In 1945, Asch revised this latter comment to "I am sorry that we declined these offers with thanks."
 Still, despite ongoing financial challenges, he was optimistic, maintaining that "Four years of fulltime operation under the most adverse conditions without dipping prohibitively into the red—argues well for FM operation in normal times with sets available." and "Away from the metropolitan centers like New York, and Chicago, FM will rapidly take over and the transition period can readily be in less than two years.
 The public, always receptive to better equipment and service, will force the demand for FM sets when FM service becomes available.
-With the establishment of FM, I believe that the multiplexing of facsimile will become a better commercial combination than television for at least 10 years in smaller communities.
+With the establishment of FM, I believe that the multiplexing of facsimile will become a better commercial combination than television for at least 10 years in smaller communities."

 In 1945, Leonard Asch had said "The management of an independent FM station will require careful planning and promotion", while, in contrast, "the management of an FM station with an AM affiliation is neither expensive nor difficult".
-In mid-1948 WBCA acquired an AM affiliation, when WPTR, in nearby Albany, debuted, with Asch as the station's General Manager, although in November 1949 he resigned from WPTR, while remaining as president of WBCA.
+In mid-1948 WBCA acquired an AM affiliation, when WPTR, in nearby Albany, debuted, with Asch as the station's general manager, although in November 1949 he resigned from WPTR, while remaining as president of WBCA.

 Control of WPTR and WBCA was assumed by Schine Chain Theaters.
 The addition of an AM sister station did little to improve WBCA's finances, and station advertising now showcased the AM station, with WBCA limited to passing references.
 Despite this, Asch remained optimistic about FM's future, and was quoted in late 1948 that "The continued degradation of AM station coverage will surely benefit FM.
 Also, the set manufacturers, stuck with a stagnant AM set market and TV tube shortages, as well as limited markets, must surely turn to FM set production and promotion in 1949 for volume."

-In the early 1950s, continuing severe financial problems, due to the slow acceptance of FM radio, caused the number of stations in the United States to start to decline.
-In April 1952 WBCA received permission to remain silent for six months, and the station never resumed broadcasting.
+In the early 1950s continuing severe financial problems due to the slow acceptance of FM radio caused the number of stations in the United States to start to decline.
+In April 1952 WBCA received permission to remain silent for six months, but never resumed broadcasting.